bgiesing/brandongiesing.com/content/projects.md

 - [Grunify (HIA)](https://github.com/bgiesing/grun): Chrome Extension to change every word to Grun (made for Spagoots and based on Hodorify extension by Steven Dunn)
 - [.vimrc (HIA)](https://github.com/bgiesing/vimrc): My VIM config file forked from amix's ultimate vimrc and including some keybindings for tips from VimCasts.

-### Playboard Channels (HIA)
-I was frustrated with trying find to certain types of new and interesting Android apps (Keyboards, Launchers, etc) because the Play Store was cluttered with a boatload of themes (mostly from Go apps) so you couldn't really find actual apps, just themes for one of those apps.

-I made these Playboard channels to share ones I found to make it easier for others.
-I don't actively update it much anymore but I may come back eventually.

-<a class="btn external" href="http://playboard.me/editors/526bf1dcefb6a62d79787d6f/android" >Playboard Profile</a>

 ## Contributed Projects
 ### The Eternal Jukebox (AC)
 {{< figure src="https://eternal.abimon.org/files/jukebox.png" alt="EternalJuke" width="100%" >}}